|Anchorage||2 hrs 45 mins||3 hrs 15 mins|

 - By Bus: The Alaska Bus Company offers service between Soldotna and Anchorage, Girdwood, Cooper Landing, and Homer during the summer.

 - By Air: Fly into the nearby Kenai Airport.
-Or charter a plane with Natron Air.

 - Private Transfer: AK Tripping offers private transportation with an experienced local driver to and from Soldotna for groups of up to 4 in a comfortable Toyota Highlander.